Last Updated August 2016

 CEDAR Audio Computer Enhanced Digital Audio Restoration

 CERWIN-VEGA Originally named Vega Associates by founder Gene Czerwinski, who upon incorporation in 1973 added a shortened anglicized version of his last name as a prefix.

-co-founder Crispin Herrod-Taylor, " ... the name comes from the name of farm in southern England where Crispin grew up.
+CROOKWOOD Founded in 1992 by cofounder Crispin Herrod-Taylor, " ... the name comes from the name of farm in southern England where Crispin grew up.
 The farm is very old, and is mentioned in the Doomsday book of 1068AD.
 This was a book essentially compiled to work out how much tax could be charged to all the landowners.
 Nothing changes hey?

 King John (1166-1216AD) used to go hunting deer in the actual Crookwood, so named because it resembled the shape of a shepherd's crook.
 This probably makes Crookwood the oldest name in the audio business!"
 [From website.]

 CROWN Founded in 1947 as the International Radio and Electronics Corporation (IREC) by Indiana minister Clarence C. Moore and wife, Ruby.
 The name was changed to Crown International in the 1960s when suggested by Ruby, based on their popular tape recorders, "Royal" and "Imperial," with their distinctive crown emblem.
 This also ended exporting disputes over the "'Royal" and "Imperial" brands.
 Later on, similar disputes created the use of the registered brand name Amcron (acronym for American Crown).

 CTI Audio, Inc. Conneaut Technologies, Inc. from Conneaut, OH, their location.

 CTS Chicago Telephone Supply after the location and original product line when founded in 1896.

 DAS Dynamic and Sound selected by founder Juan Alberola in 1971 in Valencia, Spain.